 NO!
 With good advance planning, you can take courses that satisfy elective requirements in the Classics major or the general education program.

-Crystal Daining '07 discovers an ancient coin while excavating in Greece with Prof. Melissa Morison.
+Crystal Daining (class of 2007) discovers an ancient coin while excavating in Greece with Prof. Melissa Morison.

 What are my next steps?

 Classics students can study abroad at any time during their four years at GVSU.
 Students should be aware, however, that the Classics capstone -- which normally should be taken in the senior year -- is only offered in the Winter semester.
 Be sure to discuss your plans with your Classics advisor as early as possible.

 The process of selecting a study abroad program is similar to selecting your major or minor: